-AACSB: Analytic Blooms: Apply Difficulty: 2 Medium Learning Objective: 02-02 Describe the elements of a marketing plan.
-Topic: Marketing Plan 94.
-After defining the business mission, what should a firm do next to develop a marketing plan?
+93. After defining the business mission, what should a firm do next to develop a marketing plan?

-- A. Conduct an STP analysis.
+A. Conduct an STP analysis.

-- B. Perform a situation analysis.
+B. Perform a situation analysis.

-- C. Develop a positioning strategy.
+C. Develop a positioning strategy.

-- D. Select a target market.
+D. Select a target market.

-- E. Implement the four Ps.
+E. Implement the four Ps.

 A situation analysis is the second step of the marketing planning process.

+AACSB: Analytic

+Blooms: Remember

-AACSB: Analytic Blooms: Remember Difficulty: 1 Easy Learning Objective: 02-02 Describe the elements of a marketing plan.
+Difficulty: 1 Easy Learning Objective: 02-02 Describe the elements of a marketing plan.
 Topic: Marketing Plan

-95. In a SWOT analysis, increasing gasoline prices would represent a potential for

-- (p.
-34) manufacturers of electric cars.
+94. In a SWOT analysis, increasing gasoline prices would represent a potential for manufacturers of electric cars.

-- A. weakness
+A. weakness

-- B. threat
+B. threat

-- C. opportunity
+C. opportunity

-- D. operational advantage
+D. operational advantage

-- E. locational advantage
+E. locational advantage

-Higher gas prices should make consumers more likely to consider buying electric cars, so this is a positive factor.
+Higher gas prices should make consumers more likely to consider buying electric cars, so this is

+a positive factor.
 It is external to the firm since it is beyond the firm's control.
 An external positive factor is an opportunity.

-Blooms: Understana Difficulty: 2 Medium Learning Objective: 02-03 Analyze a marketing situation using SWOT analyses.
-Topic: SWOT Analysis
+AACSB: Analytic

+Blooms: Understana
-- 96. An advertising campaign for Geico Insurance uses the slogan, "So easy, even a caveman could

-- (p.
-36) do it" to emphasize the ease of buying insurance on Geico's website.
-This campaign is part of Geico's:
+- 95. A former advertising campaign for Geico Insurance used the slogan, "So easy, even a caveman could do it" to emphasize the ease of buying insurance on Geico's website.
+This campaign was part of Geico's:

 - A. mission statement.

 - B. market segmentation plan.

 - C. product strategy.

 - D. customer excellence strategy.

 - E. positioning strategy.